WWE: Attitude Era, purchase of WCW and ECW, and end of the War (1997–2002)

 In the summer of 1999, Titan Sports, Inc. was renamed World Wrestling Federation Entertainment, Inc. On October 19, 1999, World Wrestling Federation Entertainment, Inc. launched an initial public offering as a publicly traded company, trading on the New York Stock Exchange (NYSE) with the issuance of stock then valued at $172.5 million.
-The company was traded on the NYSE under ticker symbol WWE.
+The company was traded on the NYSE under ticker symbol WWF, later changed to WWE.

 The Rock's popularity in the Attitude Era was fueled by his charisma and speaking abilities, which led to many catchphrases and merchandising opportunities.

 By the fall of 1999, the Attitude Era had turned the tide of the Monday Night War into WWF's favor.
 After Time Warner merged with America Online (AOL), Ted Turner's control over WCW was considerably reduced.
 The newly merged company lacked interest in professional wrestling as a whole and decided to sell WCW in its entirety.
 Although Eric Bischoff, whom Time Warner fired as WCW president in October 1999, was nearing a deal to purchase the company, in March 2001 McMahon acquired the rights to WCW's trademarks, tape library, contracts, and other properties from AOL Time Warner for a number reported to be around $7 million.
-Shortly after WrestleMania X-Seven, the WWF launched the Invasion storyline, integrating the incoming talent roster from WCW and Extreme Championship Wrestling (ECW).
+Shortly after WrestleMania X-Seven, the WWF launched the Invasion storyline, integrating the incoming talent roster from WCW and ECW.
 With this purchase, WWF now became by far the sole largest wrestling promotion in North America and in the world.
 The assets of ECW, which had folded after filing for bankruptcy protection in April 2001, were purchased by WWE in 2003.

 In 2000, the WWF, in collaboration with television network NBC, launched the XFL, a new professional football league that debuted in 2001.
 The league had high ratings for the first few weeks, but initial interest waned and its ratings plunged to dismally low levels (one of its games was the lowest-rated prime-time show in the history of American television).
 NBC walked out on the venture after only one season, but McMahon intended to continue alone.
 However, after being unable to reach a deal with UPN, McMahon shut down the XFL.
 WWE maintained control of the XFL trademark before McMahon reclaimed the XFL brand, this time under a separate shell company from WWE, in 2017 with intent to relaunch the XFL in 2020.